Rev. Sharon Moe | Senior Pastor

 Rev. Moe is Norwegian by heritage.
 In her free time, she loves to read Scandavian (and other) mysteries and play Scrabble.

-Alicia moved to Seattle in 2014 after five years spent working for a study abroad program in Kaikoura, New Zealand.
-As a graduate of The Seattle School of Theology and Psychology, Alicia is passionate about progressive theology and wilderness-based theological education.
-She and her husband live in North Seattle with their cat, Dae-ho, and enjoy cooking, backpacking, traveling, and spending time with their extended family in the Seattle area.
+Alicia moved to Seattle in 2014 after living in Kaikoura, New Zealand for five years where she worked as the assistant director of a study abroad program that focused on theology, ecology, and sustainable community partnerships.
+A recent graduate of The Seattle School of Theology and Psychology, Alicia is passionate about progressive theology and wilderness-based theological education.
+She and her husband live in North Seattle with their cat, Dae-ho, and enjoy cooking, backpacking, traveling, reading, and spending time with their extended family in the Seattle area.

 Elisabeth Ellis | Music Director and Organist/Accompanist